-- Users with slower Internet connections and/or computers can be affected by the size and complexity of a TouchPoint (number of elements/calculations/conditions).
+Users with slower Internet connections and/or computers may be affected by the size and complexity of a TouchPoint (number of elements/calculations/conditions).

-- The use of the Grid element should be limited as it introduces complexity which can make loading and submitting a TouchPoint slower.
-When possible, utilize the Primary/Sub TouchPoints functionality to allow for the collection of related data elements.
+The use of the Grid element should be limited as it introduces complexity which can make loading and submitting a TouchPoint slower.
+When possible, utilize the Primary and Sub-form TouchPoints functionality to allow for the collection of related data elements.

 A normalized TouchPoint is one where data is collected in a way that reduces or eliminates redundancies and anomalies; where the same question is not asked multiple times in the same form.
 This is best practice for architectural reasons which essentially all boil down to having the best reporting experience.

 Instead of having one TouchPoint where multiple goals are entered, build one TouchPoint that contains information about one goal and record that TouchPoint for each goal.

 Instead of recording all medications in one TouchPoint, build one TouchPoint to collect information for one medication/prescription and record the TouchPoint for each medication.